raycast/extensions/extensions/real-debrid-manager/README.md

 ### Torrents

 - View and search Torrents.
-- Add new torrent via magnet links (`.torrent` upload support planned).
+- Add new torrent via magnet links.
+- Add new torrent via torrent file upload.
 - Add magnet links from clipboard.
 - Select files for new torrents and reselect for existing torrents.
 - View files and sizes in uploaded torrent.